 Looking Into the Future: How SEO is Evolving (And How You Can Stay Ahead of The Curve)

 As time goes on, the way that Google searches changes constantly.
-In 2013 there were a number of updates for example, some small, and some large.
+Each year, there are a number of google updates, some small, and some large.

 With each of these updates the SEO landscape changes and we must in turn change with it.
 While the changes are beneficial and contribute to the overall whole, they are still radical in some aspects.
 Here are the updates issued in 2013: